Ovidiu-Neculai Avadanei

 1. Counterexamples to Strichartz estimates and gallery waves for the irrotational compressible Euler equation in a vacuum setting arXiv:2504.17932

-2. Low regularity well-posedness for the generalized surface quasi-geostrophic front equation, joint with Albert Ai arXiv:2311.07551 , under final revision at Pure and Applied Analysis
+2. Low regularity well-posedness for the generalized surface quasi-geostrophic front equation, joint with Albert Ai, accepted in Pure and Applied Analysis, Volume 8, Number 2, 2026, Pages 271-329

 Conference Contributed Talks